 What makes it soothing?
 The SNOO uses white noise and motion to help rock your baby to sleep.
 This bassinet, which can be used up to six months of age, is touted as being the “safest baby bed ever made.”

 The SNOO imitates the rhythm of the womb and when a baby wakes at night will automatically use sound and motion to get baby back to sleep.
 Used with the SNOO swaddler, it also keeps baby on his back the whole night.
-The SNOO includes a mattress and sheet; additional sheets are available online for $24.
+The SNOO includes a mattress and sheet; additional sheets are available online in the $25 range.

-Now that the SNOO has been on the market for a few months, we are getting feedback from our readers—and the word is positive.
+Now that the SNOO has been on the market for a while, we are getting feedback from our readers—and the word is positive.
 Fans say the SNOO works as promised—and actually soothed their collicky babies.

-Best Travel Bassinet.
 Got a road trip ahead?
-Here’s a solution for hotel rooms.
-The BRICA Fold N’ Go travel bassinet is a decent buy at $35—it features a firm mattress with fitted sheet and mesh panels.
-As the name implies, it folds compact for travel.
+Here’s our favorite solution for hotel rooms and holidays at the in-laws.
+The BRICA Fold N’ Go travel bassinet is a decent buy at $34.99—it features a firm mattress with fitted sheet and mesh panels.
+As the name implies, it folds compactly for travel.

 Why Trust Us